 Free NASAA Series 65 (Uniform Investment Adviser Law Examination) Laws, Regulations, and Guidelines Practice Questions

-Master laws, regulations, and guidelines for Series 65.
-Questions cover the Uniform Securities Act, Investment Advisers Act of 1940, SEC and state registration, fiduciary duty, ethical practices, and NASAA model rules.
+Laws, regulations, and guidelines on the NASAA Series 65 exam cover the Uniform Securities Act, Investment Advisers Act of 1940, SEC and state registration requirements, fiduciary duty, ethical practices, and NASAA model rules.

 2026 Syllabus